Alabama Deep Sea Fishing Rodeo - A Project of the Mobile Jaycees

 The Rodeo now attracts over 75,000 spectators per year to its current Dauphin Island site.
 It also attracts over 3,200 fishermen each year and involves a host of civic-minded Jaycees and many volunteers who work tirelessly to advance the art and spirit of Sport Fishing in Alabama.

 The Alabama Deep Sea Fishing Rodeo continues to be conservation minded in all its efforts as we continue to seek the input from Dr. Bob Shipp, professor of Biology at the University of South Alabama, regarding the state of the fisheries in the Gulf of Mexico.
 The Dauphin Island Sea Lab will be on site again this year collecting valuable scientific data on numerous species of fish.
 The rodeo is proud of its many contributions to the local community including donations to the Department of Marine Sciences at the University of South Alabama.
-The Alabama Deep Sea Fishing Rodeo has donated over $275,000 over the past seven years towards this fund with the University of South Alabama Foundation matching our contribution each year.
+The Alabama Deep Sea Fishing Rodeo has donated almost $400,000 over the past eight years towards this fund with the University of South Alabama Foundation matching our contribution each year.

 The rodeo has also set up two scholarships in the name of Dr. Gary Nelson, who collected scientific data at the event from 1984 to 1997.
 During that period, over 253 species of marine life were studied and 2,577 specimens were taken for research.